ossobv/planb/README.rst

 PlanB was started in 2013 as "OSSO backup" by Alex Boonstra at OSSO B.V.
 Since then, it has been evolved into *PlanB*.
-When it was Open Sourced by Walter Doekes in 2017, the old commits were dropped to ensure that any private compnay information was not disclosed.
+When it was Open Sourced by Walter Doekes in 2017, the old commits were dropped to ensure that any private company information was not disclosed.